The village got its name from a very big snake, referred to as karau.

 The first elected Toshao was Orlando, and after was Francis Xavier.
 Some reasons for moving the village was population increase and water shortage.
 So there was need for easier access to water from the Rupununi River.

 The village is now located on the right bank of the Rupununi River.
-The population today is 1025 persons (adults and children).
+The population today is 1025 adults including children.

 Some of our main economic activities are ranching: livestock rearing, subsistence farming, plus some cash crop farming like peanuts.
 Our residents also do fishing, hunting and gathering of bush fruits, craft material as well as sand house materials.